loanlaux/PyChat/README.md

 It uses RSA and AES256 in order to provide end-to-end encryption.

-Please not that it was only tested on Python 3.
+Please note that it was only tested on Python 3.